dynobo/normcap/adr/002-choose-windows-with-screenshots-as-main-gui.md

 switch to PySide6 is inevitable (due to lacking support of PySide2 for Python 3.10 and deprecation).
 With PySide6 the workarounds for creating a "normal" window that covers the whole screen don't work anymore, e.g. on Wayland.
-"Fullscreen" windows on the other hand *hide* the top bar on Wayland and MacOS, which is bad UX.
+"Fullscreen" windows on the other hand *hide* the top bar on Wayland and macOS, which is bad UX.
 Therefore setting screenshots as backgrounds seemed to be the currently best solution, even if it is more complicated to implement, especially in mixed scaling setups.

 ### Positive Consequences

-- Better experience on MacOS (finally covering the whole screen).
+- Better experience on macOS (finally covering the whole screen).
 - Technical benefits (better supported QT version; Python 3.10+).
 - Doesn't require a window manager with transparency support.